thepassle/webcomponents-from-zero-to-hero/part-two/README.md

 I'd like to quote [Justin Fagnani](https://twitter.com/justinfagnani/status/1052216976586592257) by saying that all web components do is give the developer a _when_ and a _where_.
 The _when_ being element creation, instantiation, connecting, disconnecting, etc. The _where_ being the element instance and the shadowroot.
 What you do with that is up to you.

 Additionally, lit-html is _not_ a framework.
 It's simply a javascript library that leverages standard javascript language features.
-The difference between a library and a framework is often a controversial subject, but I'd like to define it as this analogy by [Dave Cheney](https://twitter.com/davecheney/status/1058502133530542080):
+The difference between libraries and frameworks is often a controversial subject, but I'd like to define it as this analogy by [Dave Cheney](https://twitter.com/davecheney/status/1058502133530542080):

 > Frameworks are based on the Hollywood Pattern; don’t call us, we’ll call you.